Frederick Hahneman

-Frederick William Hahneman (July 5, 1922 – December 17, 1991) was a Honduras-born U.S. citizen convicted of hijacking Eastern Air Lines Flight 175 from Lehigh Valley International Airport in Allentown, Pennsylvania to Miami, Florida, on May 5, 1972.
+Frederick William Hahneman (July 5, 1922 – December 17, 1991) was a Honduras-born U.S. citizen convicted of hijacking Eastern Air Lines Flight 175 on May 5, 1972.
+The flight—scheduled from Allentown, Pennsylvania, to Miami, Florida, with a stop in Washington, D.C.—was hijacked by Hahneman.
+The hijacked plane landed twice in Washington, D.C., then once in New Orleans, where a change of planes was made due to a mechanical issue.
+The new plane was then flown into Honduran airspace, as demanded by Hahneman.

 Hahneman parachuted from the plane over his native Honduras after extorting $303,000 from Eastern Air Lines.
 Evading an FBI and Honduran police manhunt and with a $25,000 bounty placed on him, Hahneman remained on the run for 28 days before finally surrendering to the U.S. embassy in Tegucigalpa.
 He was sentenced to life imprisonment for aircraft hijacking, kidnapping, and extortion, and was paroled after serving 12 years.
 Hahneman's motives were never fully understood.

 Background

 Hahneman was born in Puerto Castilla, Honduras, to a Honduran mother, Delia Pastore Ordóñez, and an American father, the late William Frederick Hahneman, of San Francisco.
+The younger Hahneman served in the United States Army from April 1943 until March 1946 as a radar operator and aircraft crewman.
 It is not known when he was naturalized, but he had lived in Easton, Pennsylvania, since 1960.
-He was an engineer and married to Mary Jane Hahneman.
-They had two sons.
-Neighbors of the couple told investigators later that Hahneman was a mystery to them and that Mary, going blind, raised the children alone.
+He was an engineer and married to Mary Jane Hahneman; they had two sons.
+Neighbors of the couple later told investigators that Hahneman was a mystery to them and that Mary, going blind, raised the children alone.

 Historical context

 The period 1967–1972 saw a spate of aircraft hijackings in the U.S. and worldwide.
 There had been 26 attempted hijackings in 1971, 11 of which were successful.
-They had become so common were they that a May 8, 1972, editorial in Evening Chronicle reported, "They often command little more than one-column, six-paragraph stories on page 8 of most daily newspapers."
+They had become so common that a May 8, 1972, editorial in Evening Chronicle reported, "They often command little more than one-column, six-paragraph stories on page 8 of most daily newspapers."

 The hijackings were a mixture of terrorism and crime for profit.
-The most infamous of these hijackings is arguably that of D. B. Cooper, which occurred just six months prior to Hahneman's boarding Flight 175 in Allentown.
+The most infamous of these hijackings is arguably that of D. B. Cooper, which occurred just six months prior to Hahneman's boarding Flight 175.

 The hijacking

-On May 2, 1972, Hahneman checked into the Americus Hotel in Allentown, Pennsylvania as a well-dressed businessman under the assumed name George Ames.
+On May 2, 1972, Hahneman checked into the Americus Hotel in Allentown, Pennsylvania, as a well-dressed businessman under the assumed name George Ames.
 Staff remembered him as "polite" but got the impression that Ames had "put up a wall around himself".
 After asking directions from a travel agent, staff later reported Ames saying he was "going to take a plane" later that morning.